 Chemical and refining plant accidents can have long-term consequences for employees and their families.
 Injuries from such accidents are often severe, leaving families with enormous medical bills and mounting debt from lost wages.
 Plant owners and operators are subject to strict federal and state safety regulations.
 Failure to follow the regulations exposes them to liability for injuries and death.
 While a lawsuit can’t undo physical and emotional damage, it may help victims and their families recover financially from a workplace accident.

 Severe injuries and long-term health complications can result from defective equipment, improperly constructed scaffolding, exposure to hazardous materials and more.
+Our study on U.S. construction injury statistics shows data on both fatal and non-fatal injuries reported in the construction industry in 2020.
 While safety is everyone’s responsibility, enforcing safety measures starts at the top.
 Also, many different companies and/or individuals at a work site may have safety responsibilities that, if ignored, could lead to injuries.
 Employers can be held liable for dangerous working conditions and unenforced safety regulations.
 However, coverage through worker’s compensation insurance can impact decisions on who is ultimately responsible for construction accidents.